hybloid/MaSzyna-API-wrapper/README.md

 ### Code Quality

 #### Qodana
-FIles on PRs are scanned by Qodana.
+Files on PRs are scanned by Qodana.
 All it's reports are published [here](https://qodana.cloud/projects/ARjJ6)

 ### Testing